|Nutritional Guidelines (per serving)|

 Coffee jelly is a jelly dessert flavored made from black coffee and gelatin.
-Although once common in British and American cookbooks, it now most common in Japan, where it can be found in most restaurants and convenience stores.
+Once common in British and American cookbooks, it now most common in Japan, where it can be found in most restaurants and convenience stores.
 Coffee Jelly was first made at a branch of a Japanese chain coffee shop in the 1960s and became popular all over Japan.
 Coffee jelly is light and not too sweet, though you can adjust the sweetness to your liking.
 It's perfect as an after-dinner dessert.

 When you are making the jelly, be aware that it needs to harden in a container.
 A shallow pan works well to create a thin layer of jelly (about 1 inch thick) which you then cut into cubes.
 You can also use other containers, such as small bowls or cups, and serve the jelly without cutting.